wavecommander/panblog/md/posts/dealing-with-monsters.md

-% Dealing with "Monsters" - My Magnum Opus
+% Dealing with "Monsters"
 22 Jul 2020

-This is my life's work; the best I can muster.
+This is the best I can muster.
 This has been and will be my life-long struggle.

 I see myself as attempting to construct my own [Tower of Babel](https://en.wikipedia.org/wiki/Tower_of_Babel) and get people on the same Goddamned page.